asfisabrin-sudo/AgriCare/README.md

 - Md.
 Jubair Hasan Tamim [23-51855-2],Farmer Module (Problem reporting, Doctor selection, service booking, payment)
 - Asfi Sabrin Neha [24-56321-1],Doctor Module (Doctor dashboard, rating, fee form, doctor selection, availability)
 - Md Julfiker Ahmad Rafi [23-52116-2],Login/Register + Database (Authentication, database design, connection setup)

+## 📌 My Individual Contribution (Asfi Sabrin Neha)

+As part of the AgriCare project, I was responsible for developing the complete Doctor-side module of the application.
+This included building the DoctorDeshboard.cs, which displays all animal health problems assigned to a Doctor, retrieved from the database using a parameterized SQL query filtered by DoctorID and problem status.
+I implemented the "Complete Service" functionality using a SQL transaction that simultaneously updates the AnimalProblems and ServiceRequests tables, ensuring data consistency if either update fails.

+I also developed the DoctorSelectionForm.cs, which allows Farmers to browse and filter available Doctors using specialization, experience, and rating criteria, using a LEFT JOIN between the Users and DoctorProfile tables.
+Additionally, I built the DoctorRatingForm.cs for Farmers to rate Doctors after service completion, and the DoctorFeeForm.cs used by Managers to set Doctor consultation fees.

+From an OOP perspective, I applied encapsulation by keeping form-level fields (such as doctorId and connectionString) private within each class, and used constructor-based dependency injection to pass Farmer and Doctor context between forms (e.g., passing farmerID and problem details from DoctorSelectionForm into PaymentForm).
+I also used exception handling and SQL transactions to maintain data integrity during multi-table updates.

+My overall contribution to the project is 25%, focused entirely on the Doctor module described above.

 ## 📂 Repository Structure: